April 2026

 University College Birmingham has launched its Two-Day Degree study model for September 2026, opening doors to higher education for people who have been locked out of university by cost, irregular timetables or work and caring responsibilities.

-The innovative study model provides the same qualification, with the same high-quality teaching and the same rigorous academic standards as a traditional degree.
+The innovative study model provides the same qualification, with the same high-quality teaching and rigorous academic standards as a traditional degree.
 And for people who can’t commute, there’s an accommodation and parking package available if needed.

 Making university more affordable